amberarchive/C-BikeShare/README.md

 WHERE
   ride_id IS NULL
 ```
-Finding: Lucky that the defined variables that relevant to my analysis are all integrity, there is no missing value found in columns `started_at`, `ended_at` and `member_casual`
+Finding: The defined variables that relevant to my analysis are all integrity, there is no missing value found in columns `started_at`, `ended_at` and `member_casual`

 | Field name    | Number of null | Percentage
 | ------------- | ----------: |-------------:|